iot-bridge-repository/iot-bridge-backend/README.md

 # 🔥Firebase Configuration
 FIREBASE_PROJECT_ID=your-firebase-project-id
 FIREBASE_SERVICE_ACCOUNT_KEY=your-firebase-service-account-key

+# 🌍 Application Environment
+NODE_ENV=development  # Choose "development" for development mode or "production" for production mode, but by default it is set to "development"

+# 🧪 TESTING MODE
+TESTING_MODE=false  # Set to "true" to for testing mode
 ```

 EMAIL_SERVICE_PASSWORD → Do not use your regular Gmail password.
 Use an App Password from Google.